fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ## Where to find stuff
 - [Syllabus](http://fredgibbs.net/courses/american-food).
 You're already here!
 Remember there are two pages: this one and the [schedule](schedule) page.
 - [UNM Learn](http://learn.unm.edu).
 All assignments will be submitted via UNM Learn.
-The left nabe bar has links to everything you need as well.
+The left nav bar has links to everything you need as well.
+We use Learn only for quizzes, posting reading reflections and an occasional survey.
+There is nothing else there that you need.
 - [YouTube Channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig) will host lectures and other screencasts.
 I put links to everything on the syllabus once they are uploaded, but I don't barge into your inbox just to tell you there's a new video.
-If you want such notifications, you can subscribe to the Channel and get them automatically.
+If you want such notifications, you can subscribe to the Channel and get notifications that way.
 - For readings, we use an external tool called [Zotero](http://zotero.org), and you need to create a free account and request to join our group library.
 It's a super quick process, and the `Readings and Books` section below has all the details.
+It will take less than 5 minutes.

 ## Work Requirements